-Lockheed Martin has managed the Joint Asset Management and Engineering Solutions (JAMES) 1 service for the past five years.
-The company delivered the latest iteration, identified as JAMES (Land) in December 2010.
-JAMES (Land) was in development for more than 18 months.
-A deployed solution, JAMES (Land) delivers a range of tools to assist in the planning and execution of equipment support both within a unit and throughout the support chain, interfacing with other Ministry of Defence (MoD) systems.
-It provides a true through life management capability solution for approximately 5,000,000 equipments including but not limited to armoured vehicles, Large Goods Vehicles and Land Rovers, all of which are crewed by our tri service war–fighters.
+Since initial operating capability in 2005, Lockheed Martin, with its Joint Asset Management and Engineering Solutions (JAMES) logistics technology, celebrates more than 10 years of managing assets for the United Kingdom’s Ministry of Defence (MOD).
+The product delivers a range of tools to assist in the planning and execution of equipment support both within a unit and throughout the support chain.
+It also interfaces with other MOD systems and includes a deployed solution.
+It provides a true through life management capability solution for approximately 5,000,000 equipments including, but not limited to, armoured vehicles, Large Goods Vehicles and Land Rovers, all of which are crewed by our tri service warfighters.

-- The full JAMES (Land) capability was deployed in December 2010 to include; Maintenance, Repair, Modification & Overhaul (MRMO), Inventory Management and a robust deployable capability.
+The full increment capability was deployed in December 2010 to include; Maintenance, Repair, Modification & Overhaul (MRMO), Inventory Management and a robust deployable capability.

 - Provides Through Life Capability Management (TLCM) for Land equipment across UK Defense, to enable optimizing of; spares provision, performance, reliability, overhaul and supply chain management to deliver required availability.